How Long Do I Have to Report a Car Accident to Insurance in Florida?

 - You must file a Florida Traffic Crash Report – Long Form within 10 days of the accident.

 - You must seek medical care within 14 days of the accident and report this to your insurer if you wish to seek compensation for these damages.

-- You have up to four years to file a lawsuit about the accident if you intend to pursue compensation for your injuries.
+- You have up to two years to file a lawsuit about the accident if you intend to pursue compensation for your injuries.